NeilParkerBSDC/LoginStepByStepTutorial1/README.md

 ## ServerSideValidator.php

 This checks the password submitted from the form on ServerSide1.html.
-If it is the same as the stored password then it send you on to the secure page (ServerSide2.html), otherwise it sends you back to the login page (ServerSide1.html)
+If it is the same as the stored password then it send you on to the secure page (```ServerSide2.html```), otherwise it sends you back to the login page (ServerSide1.html)

 ## ServerSide2.html

-The "secure" desitniation page
+The "secure" destination page

 ## Diagram
 ```